 Before the body can start producing new cells, it has to first get rid of the damaged ones.
 It does this through an inflammatory process where the inflammatory cells absorb and remove the damaged cells.
 So inflammation is an extremely important part of the healing process and also one of the reasons why you should NOT use anti-inflammatory medication to treat muscle strains.
 Following the PRICE regime is useful during this stage.

 Duration: Injuries involving muscle and fascia cells take between 7 and 21 days to complete this stage.
 Tendons take much longer.

-Around day 3 to 5 post injury, the body starts producing new cells to replace the damaged ones.
+Around day 3 to 5 post-injury, the body starts producing new cells to replace the damaged ones.
 It uses the blood clot as scaffolding to attach them to.
-At this stage the cells are still weak and disorganised.
-It is important to start introducing some movement and strength training, but it should all be done in the pain free range and be very gentle.
+At this stage, the cells are still weak and disorganized.
+It is essential to start introducing some movement and strength training, but it should all be done in the pain-free range and be very gentle.

 STAGE 3 - Remodelling Stage

 Duration: This process starts shortly after the first new cells have formed and, for minor strains, it can finish within 4 weeks.
 More severe strains, that also involve the tendon, can take many months to fully recover.